 While many people still consider them one and the same, they’re actually different.
 Their capabilities are different.
 They both officer protection against information and data being stolen, accessed or changed, but that’s where the similarities end.
 Information doesn’t have to be on a computer to be in need of an information security system.
 Even if it’s stored in a file cabinet, it needs good information security.
 Cybersecurity deals with protecting data and information from outside sources in cyberspace or the Internet.

 Cybersecurity and information security professionals are very much in demand.
-Postings for cybersecurity jobs nationwide increased 91 percent from 2010-2014 with approximately 238,158 postings listed in 2014, according to Burning Glass Technologies.
-Information security analysts are expected to see a job growth of 28 percent during the decade 2016-2026 as reported by the U.S. Bureau of Labor Statistics (BLS).
-By the year 2026, there should be about 128,500 new information security analyst jobs created.
+Information security analysts are expected to see a job growth of 35 percent through 2031 as reported by the U.S. Bureau of Labor Statistics (BLS).
+There were 163,000 jobs in 2021.
+By 2031, there should be about 56,500 new information security analyst jobs created.
 There are various types of jobs available in both these areas.